nashville-software-school/FEWDD-milestones/1-getting-started/README.md

 # Hardware

-Up until now, you didn't have the power to destroy your machine, but now you do.
+Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending Nashville Software School you will have that power.
 Go buy a backup drive RIGHT NOW and start backing up your entire hard drive.

-Seriously, right now.
+**Seriously, right now!**

 # Things you need to install